simple-crypto/SMAesH-challenge/website/src/datasets.md

 ## Files organization and dataset reading

-The dataset for the SMAesH challenge is available for download at TODO. it is composed of several datasets, which are grouped by target and by security order (denoted as a target isntance).
+The dataset for the SMAesH challenge is composed of several datasets, which are grouped by target and by security order (denoted as a target isntance).
 For each target instance, we provide a training and a validation dataset (respectively `vk0` and `fk0`).
-Each dataset is described by a manifest file (denoted 'manifest.json') and is composed of several sub-directories (one per field stored in the dataset which is containing the fields data).
+Each dataset is described by a manifest file (denoted `manifest.json`) and is composed of several sub-directories (one per field stored in the dataset which is containing the fields data).
 The dataset are expected to be read with the tool provided in `dataset.py` specifically implemented for this purpose.
-The later provides top level functions that allows to load the data contained in a dataset per blocks of arbitrary size (see the definition of `iter_ntraces` in `dataset.py` and its usage in `demo_submission/attack.py` for more details).
+It provides top level functions that allows to load the data contained in a dataset per blocks of arbitrary size (see the definition of `iter_ntraces` in `dataset.py` and its usage in `demo_submission/attack.py` for more details).